oracle-livelabs/oci/oci-stack-monitoring-peoplesoft/2configure-psft/configure-psft.md

       Remote Administration RMI Server Port=10101  (**Available from PSFT version 8.60+)

   Make sure to provide a username and password as the current configuration already has a default username/password set.
+Keep in mind to update the same user credentials on all the application server domains configured for the environment.RMI port & RMI Server port are to be unique across the domains for the environment.

   Once the changes are done, keep hitting enter  button and this will bring back to the domain administration page, now type 1 and start the application server domain.